O-79/O-79/README.md

 On my GitHub profile you can find the projects I've been working on through my courses, internships, and personal endeavors thus far.

-I'm exploring the ways to program and prompt engineer with AI to create custom tools which can help people.
+I'm exploring the ways of prompt engineering with AI to create custom tools which can help people.

 <details>
  <summary>Read more</summary>